Monmouth Park station

 Monmouth Park is a seasonal NJ Transit commuter rail station on the North Jersey Coast Line, located in Oceanport, New Jersey, and serving the current Monmouth Park Racetrack.
 The first two locations of Monmouth Park were inside now-closed Fort Monmouth.
 Both those locations had dedicated rail sidings owned by The Monmouth Park Railroad.

 Railway service to the current Monmouth Park began in 1946.
 There were two stations: a diesel-only terminal station, and an electric-compatible station.
 The diesel-only stop was where the special Pony Express service terminated, until the end of the 2005 racing season.
 That terminal station was located inside the racetrack's property accessed by a dedicated siding off of the current NJ Transit rail line.
 That service was discontinued afterwards and so this area is no longer used as a train station (since filled over).
-During the 2007 Breeders Cup, the area where the single-track station is located served as a hospitality center/entrance.
+During the 2007 Breeders' Cup World Championships, the area where the single-track station is located served as a hospitality center/entrance.

 The mainline electrified station is located approximately 1/4 mi from the track's entrance on Port-Au-Peck Avenue.
 This station is served at least once an hour from approximately 10:30 a.m. until approximately 7 p.m. on Fridays and race days during the racing season.